AbdWafiee/ApartmentViewer-VR/README.md

-# ApartmentViewer-VR
+ApartmentViewer VR

-A VR virtual tour app that lets users take a virtual tour of apartments.
+This is an android VR app that lets you take a virtual tour of apartments.
+I've uploaded scripts used for the project but other assets weren't uploaded due to their large file size.